slatedocs/slate/source/includes/_list-entries.md

 Deletes a list entry with a specified `list_entry_id`.

+**Note:**

-**Note:** This will also delete all the field values, if any, associated with the list entry.
+1. This will also delete all the field values, if any, associated with the list entry.
 Such field values will only exist in fields specific to this list.
+2. If the list entry belongs to an Opportunity list, then the opportunity that the list entry is associated with will also be deleted.

 ### Path Parameters